Up to 50% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Low back height for long, slouchy marathons
+• Low back for long, slouchy sessions

 KLIPPAN Loveseat